 This game involves having a group stand in a circle and hold hands.
 One of the people in the circle has a hula hoop around their arm.
 Now, try to pass that hula hoop all the way around the circle.

 You can see what this activity works to strengthen, right?
-Certainly teamwork, which is crucial for any leader, as they’re not working in a vacuum.
-There’s problem solving, too.
-But most importantly, communication, which might be the most fundamental skill for any successful leader to have.
+Certainly, teamwork, is crucial for any leader, as they’re not working in a vacuum.
+There’s problem-solving, too.
+But most importantly, communication might be the most fundamental skill for any successful leader to have.

 2. Maneuver the Minefield

 First, blindfold one person in the group.
 Then, set up an obstacle course or minefield around them.
 Next, establish a limited set of words that can be said to help direct the blindfolded person through the minefield.
-For example, just four words: left, right, forward, back.
+For example, just four words: left, right, forward and back.

 The object of this leadership game is to guide the blindfolded person through the minefield without incident.
-You can do this in the office or outside, but either way you’re going to develop your communications skills and one of the more elusive leadership bonds — trust.
+You can do this in the office or outside on a company retreat, but either way, you’re going to develop your communications skills and one of the more elusive leadership bonds — trust.

 3. Stand Up